 Ryder boots are leather in the front and stretchy neoprene in the back.
 The outsole is grippy, thin, and flexible and you can roll the entire boot up into a ball (ever seen a riding boot do that before??).
 Vivobarefoot boots come with a removable thermal insole that is meant to keep your feet warm, but I prefer to swap mine out for a wool one.

 The interior (behind the leather) is lined with microfiber.
 Because they are unlined they aren’t super warm for winter, but work well if you don’t want to be too hot inside at work.
 My one complaint about the fit of the Vivobarefoot Ryder boot is that the heel cup is stiff and digs into the back of my heel.
-I am sensitive there, so I need to use a heel cushion on them.
+I am sensitive there, so I need to use a heel grip on them.

 I have owned and reviewed many Vivobarefoot shoes over the years.
 The Ryder fits on the narrow side for a Vivobarefoot boot, but I am still wearing my usual size US7/EU37.
 They have an Egyptian foot shape with plenty of big toe space, and are low-medium volume over the instep (you could remove the insole for more space).
 The calf is not extra wide, so you might consider a Boot Band if you don’t usually fit into average width boots.